Parskatt/DKM/README.md

 Run ``pip install -e .``

 ## Demo
-**Currently broken!**

 A demonstration of our method can be run by:
 ``` bash
 python demo_match.py
 ```
-This runs our model trained on mega on two images I took recently in the wild.
+This runs our model trained on mega on two images taken from Sacre Coeur.

 ## Benchmarks
 See [Benchmarks](docs/benchmarks.md) for details.